The information below is a summary of the formal degree requirements for the PhD in ECE.

 The possible outcomes of the first year exam are "Pass" – the student is qualified to begin work towards the preliminary exam; "Partial Pass"– the student is qualified to begin work towards a preliminary exam but additional coursework or actions are required; and "Fail."
 A "Pass" or "Partial Pass" outcome requires at least three affirmative votes.
 Any student failing the qualifying exam on the initial attempt will have one additional attempt by the end of the semester immediately following.
 Failure of the exam on the second attempt will disqualify the student from further doctoral studies in the Duke ECE program.

 The committee must consist of at least five members (including the student's adviser), at least three of which must be graduate ECE faculty members.
-In addition, as required by the Graduate School, at least one member of the committee must be from another department.
+In addition, as required by the Graduate School, at least one member of the committee must be from either another department or a clearly separate field of study within the ECE Department.
 Committees are proposed using the Committee Approval Form.
+Please note that while the Graduate School's Committee Approval Form lists a minimum of 4 committee members, the ECE Department requires five committee members.

 All PhD students must complete two semesters of a Teaching Assistantship (TA) prior to graduation.
 It is expected that the student will complete this requirement some time during his/her third through eighth semester.
 Teaching Assistantships will be assigned by the DGS based on the background and interests of the student and the current department needs.
 Teaching Assistantships are expected to require 10 hours per week on average and may involve such activities as organizing and leading discussion sections, grading homework and quizzes, assisting in the development of course materials, supervising laboratory sessions and so forth.
 Training for engineering TAs is available online and offered in a course one a year.